 How to Protect Yourself from Cybercrime

 The effects of cybercrime can be devastating, which is why you should take steps to protect yourself.
-First of all, you need to use the best antivirus software to ensure that your computer is protected from adware, spyware, ransomware, and all other types of malicious software.
+First of all, you need to use the best antivirus software (like Norton, BitDefender, Intego or Panda) to ensure that your computer is protected from adware, spyware, ransomware, and all other types of malicious software.
 Keep all the software on your computer regularly updated to prevent the hackers from gaining access to your personal information.

 If you find a suspicious email in your inbox, don’t open any attachments or click on any links contained in it.
 Always use strong passwords that combine letters, numbers, and symbols.
 Make sure to have a different password for each service you use.
 If you need help keeping your passwords organized, you can use a reliable password manager.
 You might also consider using a paid virtual private network (VPN) to add an extra layer of protection when browsing the internet from a public Wi-Fi connection.